This year we will begin the district's new math adoption, Ready Math.

-In 5th grade our focus this year is on adding and subtracting fractions and decimals, multi-digit division, and 2- and 3-D surface area and volume.
+Our focus is on adding, subtracting and multiplying fractions and decimals, multi-digit multiplication and division, and 2- and 3-D surface area and volume.

 5th Grade Math Homework